Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • More fees.
 You may have to pay origination fees when you refinance, which can vary anywhere from 1% to 10%, depending on the lender.

-• Some methods risky.
-If you use a HELOC to refinance your timeshare, your home is now collateral, which is pretty risky.
+• Some methods are risky.
+If you use a home equity loan to refinance your timeshare, you put your house at risk if you can't manage the payments.
 Other methods, like personal loans and credit cards, carry the risk of mismanagement and falling into more debt.

 Bottom line

-Timeshares are tricky, and unlike most real estate purchases, they don’t build up equity.
-If your rates are sky-high, you could refinance down to a better rate with a specialized lender, home equity line of credit, personal loan or credit card.
+Timeshares are tricky, and unlike most real estate purchases, they don’t build equity.
+If your rates are sky-high, you could refinance at a better rate with a specialized lender, home equity loan, personal loan or credit card.

 Written by